jefking/King.Service/README.md

 Contributions are always welcome.
 If you have find any issues, please report them to the [Github Issues Tracker](https://github.com/jefking/King.Azure.BackgroundWorker/issues?sort=created&direction=desc&state=open).

-## About the Author

-Jef King has worked in the software industry for fourteen years.
-Over this time he has experienced a range of responsibilities in various industries.
-His passion for technology and motivating teams has kept his drive and focus strong.
-Early on in his career he showed an entrepreneurial spirit, starting multiple small companies.
-He departed from this to learn more about the software industry by working with larger companies, such as Microsoft.
-These diverse experiences have given a very unique perspective on teams and software engineering.
-Since moving back to Vancouver he has built several highly productive software development teams, and inspired others to try similar techniques.

 ## Apache 2.0 License

 Copyright 2014 Jef King